memfault/interrupt/_drafts/mcuboot-overview.md

 The `MCUBOOT_VALIDATE_PRIMARY_SLOT` flag controls whether or not images are validated on each boot.
 The default setting is to validate on boot.
 If your image is large or your MCUs clock is slow, a hardware crypto accelerator will likely have a noticeable difference on your boot time.

 > For an initial port, I'd recommend starting with one of the software crypto libraries, measuring
-> what the boot and upgrade times look like and making a decision over whether or not the accelerator is needed from those results.
+> what the boot and upgrade times look like, and making a decision over whether or not the accelerator is needed from those results.

 ## MCUboot Image Binaries